Snaacky/chiya/README.md

 The easiest way to get started running Chiya is by using [Docker](https://docs.docker.com/engine/reference/run/) however the bot should run in both virtualized and bare metal environments across Windows and \*nix based platforms.
 Our setup guide will focus on setting up the bot with Docker as that is what we use in our productione environment.

 **Step 1:**
-As the Docker image is currently hosted on a private Github repo, you will need to login into the Github container registry first.
+As the Docker image is currently hosted on a private GitHub repo, you will need to login into the GitHub container registry first.

 ```Shell
 docker login https://docker.pkg.github.com -u USERNAME -p TOKEN